getify/You-Dont-Know-JS/types-grammar/ch4.md

 However, here's an observation I've made over the years: most of the folks who publicly condemn *implicit coercion*, actually use *implicit coercion* in their own code.
 Hmmmm...

-Douglas Crockford says to avoid the mistake of *implicit coercion*[^CrockfordCoercion], but his code uses `if (..)` statements with non-boolean values evaluated. [^CrockfordIfs] Many have dismissed my pointing that out in the past, with the claim that conversion-to-booelan isn't *really* coercion.
+Douglas Crockford says to avoid the mistake of *implicit coercion*[^CrockfordCoercion], but his code uses `if (..)` statements with non-boolean values evaluated. [^CrockfordIfs] Many have dismissed my pointing that out in the past, with the claim that conversion-to-boolean isn't *really* coercion.
 Ummm... ok?

 Brendan Eich says he regrets *implicit coercion*, but yet he openly endorses[^BrendanToString] idioms like `x + ""` (and others!) to coerce the value in `x` to a string (we'll cover this later); and that's most definitely an *implicit coercion*.